-Rubric (Weekly Reflections, Moodle Discussion Discussions, Observation, & Interview) Exemplary Criteria Proficient Criteria Progressing Emerging RESPONSIVENESS TO A PAPER OR WRITING ASSIGNMENT (AS ASSIGNED OR AS SELECTED BY THE STUDENT IF INSTRUCTIONS ALLOW) (Did the student respond adequately to the paper or writing assignment?) - 25% Paper or writing assignment is responsive to and exceeds the requirements given in the instructions; Responds to assigned or selected topic; Goes beyond what is required in some meaningful way (e.g., ideas contribute a new dimension to what we know about the topic, unearths something unanticipated, etc.); Is substantive and evidence based; Demonstrates that the student has read, viewed, and considered the learning resources in the course and that the paper topic connects in a meaningful way to the course content; Is submitted by the due date.
+Writt en Assignment Ru ıbric (Human Growt th & Development I Paper) CACREP Standards Exemplary Criteria Proficient Criteria Progressing Criteria Emerging Criteria RESPONSIVEN ESS TO A PAPER OR WRITING ASSIGNMENT - Did the student respond adequately to the paper or writing assignment? - 25% Paper or writing assignment is responsive to and exceeds the requirements given in the instructions; Responds to assigned or selected topic; Is substantive and evidence based; Demonstrates that the student has read, viewed, and considered the learning resources in the course and that the paper topic connects in a meaningful way to the course content; Is submitted by the due date.
 Paper or writing assignment is responsive to and meets the requirements given in the instructions.
 The paper responds to the assigned or selected topic; Is substantive and evidence based; Demonstrates that the student has read, viewed, and considered the Learning Resources in the course and that the paper topic connects in a meaningful way to the course content; Is submitted by the due date.
 Paper or writing assignment is somewhat responsive to the requirements given in the instructions.
-Content: Somewhat misses the point of the assigned or selected topic; and/or lacks in substance, relying more on anecdotal than scholarly evidence; and/or contains little evidence that the student has read, viewed, and considered the Learning Resources in the course and that the paper topic connects in a meaningful way to the course content; and/or is submitted by the due date.
-Paper or writing assignment is unresponsive to the requirements given in the instructions.
+Content: Somewhat misses the point of the assigned or selected topic; and/or lacks in substance, relying more on anecdotal than scholarly evidence; and/or contains little evidence that the student has read, viewed, and considered the Learning Resources in the course and that the paper topic connects in a meaningful way to the course content; and/or is submitted by the due date Paper or writing assignment is unresponsive to the requirements given in the instructions.
 Content: Misses the point of the assigned or selected topic; and/or relies primarily on anecdotal evidence; and/or contains little evidence that the student has read, viewed, and considered the Learning Resources in the course and that the paper topic connects in a meaningful way to the course content; and/or is submitted past the late deadline.
-CONTENT KNOWLEDGE Paper or writing assignment demonstrates/provides: In-depth understanding Paper or writing assignment demonstrates/provides: Understanding and Paper or writing assignment demonstrates/provides: Minimal understanding of concepts and issues Paper or writing assignment demonstrates/provides: A lack of understanding of the concepts and issues
+CONTENT KNOWLEDGE - Does the content in the paper or demonstrate Paper /writing assignment demonstrates/pr ovides: In-depth understanding and application Paper or writing assignment demonstrates/pro vides: Understanding and application of Paper or writing assignment demonstrates/pro vides: Minimal understanding of concepts and Paper or writing assignment demonstrates/pr ovides: A lack of understanding of the concepts and